 - Brushing: brush twice a day with the toothbrush at a straight angle, using circular motions to remove food particles and plaque.

 - Flossing: dental floss can be pulled under the arch wire for effective daily flossing using a floss threader.

 - Fluoride treatments: if necessary, Dr. Rever may recommend a fluoride treatment to improve your resistance to decay.

 Dr. Rever will monitor the health of your teeth and gums throughout your orthodontic care and recommend any specific at home products, such as an antibacterial rinse, to keep your smile healthy.

-Dietary restrictions are recommended to help patients avoid damaging braces with food that is sticky, hard or prone to becoming lodged in the brackets.
+Dietary restrictions are recommended to help patients avoid damaging braces with food.
+This includes food that is sticky, hard, or prone to becoming lodged in the brackets.
 This list typically includes: